ERGO NEXT Business Insurance Review: Fast Facts

 Affordability (1st Overall)

-ERGO NEXT never falls out of the top three cheapest providers at the coverage type level, holding the top spot for workers' comp pricing.
-Its rates are lowest for hands-on businesses like contractors, food and beverage companies and pet care operations.
+ERGO NEXT stays in the top three for affordability across all coverage types and holds the top spot for workers' comp pricing.
+Its rates are lowest for hands-on businesses like contractors, food service companies and pet care operations.

 talk icon